-When the PCR for Asphalt Mixtures was first published in February 2017, NAPA became one of the first organizations in the United States to offer a simple, easy to use software tool for developing and publishing verified EPDs.
-At the time, there was growing interest in EPDs among various stakeholders, with the most significant being the introduction of the U.S. Green Building Council's (USGBC) LEED v4.
+When the Product Category Rules (PCR) for Asphalt Mixtures was published in February 2017, NAPA became one of the first organizations in the United States to offer a simple, easy to use software tool for developing and publishing verified environmental product declarations (EPDs).
+At the time, there was growing interest in EPDs among various stakeholders, with the most significant being the U.S. Green Building Council's (USGBC) LEED v4 green construction rating system and the Federal Highway Administration (FHWA) Sustainable Pavements Technical Working Group (SPTWG).
 Since then, every major green construction rating system and green building code has introduced a credit for EPDs.
 Additionally, several state and local agencies are implementing EPD policies that require asphalt paving contractors to submit EPDs and, in some cases, demonstrate that asphalt mixtures meet established global warming potential (GWP) limits.